samderegt/PIPPIN-NACO/docs/source/configfile.rst

    `str` (default = ``file_path``)

    Object name to query the SIMBAD archive for target coordinates.
 These coordinates are subsequently used to set up a world-coordinate system.
 If this parameter is not provided, PIPPIN will attempt to infer the object name from the directory in which it is run.
 If the `object_name` is not recognised by SIMBAD, the pipeline will exit with an error.

 .. py:function:: disk_pos_angle:

    `float` (default = 0.0)

    Disk position angle in degrees.
-This parameter is used to determine the de-projected radius.
+This parameter is used to determine the de-projected radius.However, t

 .. py:function:: disk_inclination: